By Doug Boilesen, 2021

 There is no evidence that the kinetoscope was at the World's Columbian Exposition of 1893.

-The first kinetoscope parlor opened in April 1894 New York City at 1155 Broadway
+The first kinetoscope parlor opened in April 1894 in New York City.
+Parlors in Chicago and San Francisco quickly followed.

 (Courtesy of American Experience)